embrace-io/embrace-docs/content/unity/integration/session-reporting.md

 **A Note On Placing the Start Call**

-It is important that this call be made as early as possible in the lifecycle of your application to ensure we can collect as much relevant data as possible data.
+It is important that this call be made as early as possible in the lifecycle of your application to ensure we can collect as much relevant data as possible.
 Additionally, Embrace has taken great care to ensure we can operate alongside any other third party SDKs.
 If Embrace is initialized first, then our code can set things up to ensure that everyone can interoperate successfully in your application.

 {{< /hint >}}